 Most of the work I do on Azure these days involves Big Data or data science of some sort (usually with a machine learning twist), and as such I tend to use the Data Science Virtual Machine image.

-That image has a bunch of essential goodies installed, beginning with Continuum Analytics’ Anaconda distribution, the latest Server, and other staple Microsoft tools like Visual Studio and SQL Server Express – in short, all you need to start munging data at your leisure, including Jupyter and Power BI for trying out scripts interactively and making sense of data during the whole project.
+That image has a bunch of essential goodies installed, beginning with Continuum Analytics’ Anaconda Python distribution, the latest R Server, and other staple Microsoft tools like Visual Studio and SQL Server Express – in short, all you need to start munging data at your leisure, including Jupyter and Power BI for trying out scripts interactively and making sense of data during the whole project.

-I’ve taken to installing the kernel into Jupyter, so I can do just about everything using notebooks and share the results easily – but that’s a topic for another post.
+I’ve taken to installing the R kernel into Jupyter, so I can do just about everything using notebooks and share the results easily – but that’s a topic for another post.

 The Problem